Following Camino etiquette means respecting local traditions, fellow walkers, and the communities you pass through.

 3. Keep up!

-Eh, well, no, actually—DON’T. Walk at your own pace.
-Remember, everyone on this journey has a different age and fitness level, so there is no need to match someone else’s speed!
+Eh, well, no, actually.
+DON’T. Walk at your own pace.
+Remember, everyone on this walk has a different age and fitness level, so there is no need to match someone else’s speed!

-Comfortable footwear helps prevent discomfort and injury, so choosing the best Camino shoes is essential for an enjoyable walk.
+Comfortable footwear helps prevent discomfort and injury, so choosing the best shoes for the Camino is essential for an enjoyable walk.

 4. Stamp Your Passport